Retired Catholic Priest on trial at Aylesbury Crown Court accused of sexually assaulting children

 The witness said: “I just wanted to record what he said as I sensed panic.
 I guessed it was about the sexual abuse.”

-The Priest also says on the tape that he believes the girl was an attention-seeker who had a crush on him.
+The priest also said on the tape that he believes the girl was an attention-seeker who had a crush on him.

 “I can't understand, 30 years down the lane, why she's saying it,” he says on the 2004 recording.

-Patrick Hill QC for the defence made great play of the witness's mental health, telling the jury that he had been held for some time in a mental institution, which the witnessed denied, describing himself as an 'outpatient'.

-In what may be a crucial moment in the trial, the defence then sought to imply that the abuse was getting worse in the complainants' mind due to the influence of his therapy.
-The defence said that what began as “touching and masturbation” soon became thousands of sexual assaults after the therapy sessions.
+Patrick Hill QC, for the defence, said that the witness had been treated for mental health issues in the past.
+Mr Hill told the court that he believed the abuse was getting worse in the complainants' mind due to the influence of his therapy.
+The defence said that what began as “touching” soon became thousands of sexual assaults after the therapy sessions.

 But the complainant responded forcefully: